Pests in Gardens and Landscapes: Quick Tips

-Integrated pest management (IPM) involves the use of environmentally sound yet effective practices to keep pests from invading or damaging your home, garden, or landscape.
-IPM usually combines several methods for long-term pest prevention and management without harming you, your family, or the environment.
+Integrated pest management (IPM) involves the use of environmentally sound and effective practices to keep pests from invading or damaging your home, garden, or landscape.
+IPM usually combines several methods for long-term pest prevention and management to reduce harming you, your family, or the environment.
 Successful pest management begins with correctly identifying the pest and selecting the appropriate and most effective methods and materials.

 Pest prevention and control around the home and landscape includes:

-- Squashing, trapping, washing off, or pruning out pests; using mulch for weed control.
+- Squashing, trapping, washing off, or pruning out pests

 Most gardens contain far more “good bugs,” or beneficial insects, than pest insects.

-Beneficial insects and other organisms (also called natural enemies) kill pests and play an important role in IPM.
-Help beneficials by choosing plants that provide pollen and nectar, by keeping ants out of pest-infested plants, and by avoiding the use of certain pesticides that kill or harm them.
+Beneficial organisms (also called natural enemies) kill pests and play an important role in IPM.
+Help beneficials by choosing plants that provide pollen and nectar, keeping ants out of pest-infested plants, and avoiding the use of certain pesticides that kill or harm the good bugs.

-Learn to identify the adult and larval stages of common beneficials:
+Learn about the adult and larval stages of common beneficials.